f4gkr/PicTalk/README.md

 # Run application:
-By default the binary is stored in ./bin folder and requires the ./python folder to be present.
+By default the binary is stored in ./bin folder and requires the ./python folder to be present (the python folder contains the frame decoder)

 Binary name : ./bin/pictalk